DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md

 **User**            |	Specify the Username used for authentication to the FTP site **Password**        |	Specify the Password used for authentication to the FTP site. <br> > Note: this is encrypted and displayed as •••••••••• within the form.
-**Import path**     |	Enter the path where the files are to be imported from	  | /Integration **Import archive path** |	Enter the path where the imported files are to be copied to	 <br> > Note: If this path is not setup/incorrect the file will be deleted from the import path and not archived.
-The import file can also be attached to the created D365 bank statement(s), by setting a type on **Financial utilities parameter**'s **File attachment document type** | /Integration/Archive
-**Search mask**     |	A file mask is used to match files in the Import path	    | Bank123* **Import error path** |	Enter the path where the files that matches the Search mask, but haven’t successfully been imported, are copied to	| /Integration/Error
+**Import path**     |	Enter the path where the files are to be imported from	  | /Integration **Import archive path** |	Enter the path where the imported files are to be copied to	 | /Integration/Archive **Search mask**     |	A file mask is used to match files in the Import path	    | Bank123* **Import error path** |	Enter the path where the files that matches the Search mask, but haven’t successfully been imported, are copied to	| /Integration/Error